Everybody (Chris Janson album)

 Everybody is the second studio album by American country music artist Chris Janson.
 It was released on September 22, 2017 via Warner Bros.
 Records.
 It includes the singles "Fix a Drink" and "Drunk Girl".

+The track "Little Bit of Both" was previously recorded by Frankie Ballard on his 2016 album El Río.

 Critical reception

 Rating it 3.5 out of 5 stars, Stephen Thomas Erlewine of AllMusic wrote that "He delivers these (mostly) sweet songs with a grin and the hooks aren't pushed, they roll easy, and these two qualities turn Everybody into a sunny, appealing album."